awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 Required: No
 If this value is `true`, the container has read\-only access to the volume\.
 If this value is `false`, then the container can write to the volume\.
 The default value is `false`\.

-## Examples<a name="bind-mount-examples"></a>
+## Bind mount examples<a name="bind-mount-examples"></a>

+The following examples cover the most common use cases for using a bind mount for your containers\.

-**To provide nonpersistent empty storage for containers using a bind mount**
+**To provide an empty data volume for one or more containers**

-In some cases, you want containers to share the same empty data volume, but you aren't interested in keeping the data after the task has finished\.
+In some cases, you want to provide the containers in a task some scratch space\.
 For example, you may have two database containers that need to access the same scratch file storage location during a task\.
-This task can be achieved using either a Docker volume or a bind mount host volume\.
+This can be achieved using a bind mount\.

 1. In the task definition `volumes` section, define a bind mount with the name `database_scratch`\.
-**Note**
-Because the `database_scratch` bind mount does not specify a source path, the Docker daemon manages the bind mount for you\.
-When no containers reference this bind mount, the Amazon ECS container agent task cleanup service eventually deletes it \(by default, this happens 3 hours after the container exits, but you can configure this duration with the `ECS_ENGINE_TASK_CLEANUP_WAIT_DURATION` agent variable\)\.
-For more information, see [Amazon ECS Container Agent Configuration](ecs-agent-config.md)\.
-If you need this data to persist, specify a `sourcePath` value for the bind mount\.

    ```
      "volumes": [
        {
          "name": "database_scratch",
-         "host": {}
        }
      ]
    ```

-1. In the `containerDefinitions` section, create the database container definitions so that they mount the nonpersistent storage\.
+1. In the `containerDefinitions` section, create the database container definitions so that they mount the volume\.

    ```
    "containerDefinitions": [
        {
          "name": "database1",
          "image": "my-repo/database",